 Our Investigators:

 Dr. Jonathan Glass, Director.
 Professor of Neurology and Pathology.
 Dr. Glass actively collaborates with other ALS investigators around the world on multiple projects examining ALS genetics, immunology, neuropathology, and animal and cellular models of ALS.
 Dr. Glass also continues his work on discovering biomarkers of ALS, which necessitates the participation of PALS and CALS.
 We are collecting blood and spinal fluid samples from patients for our research.
 Family members and non-related adults are also important participants in our studies, serving as “controls” that allow us to compare results between people living with and without ALS.
 Dr. Glass is also a Neuropathologist, and much of his research depends on tissue donations providing a rich source of material for investigations into the causes of ALS.
-For a presentation by Dr. Glass about the neuropathology of ALS, please see his NEALS webinar.

 Dr. Christina Fournier, Associate Professor of Neurology.
 Dr. Fournier is well into her 5-year research grant from the Veterans Administration to develop a new questionnaire to measure the progression of ALS.
 The first phase of the project is complete with creation and validation of the Rasch-Built Overall ALS Disability Scale (ROADS), a new and improved tool for measuring the degree of disability in PALS.
 The ROADS is an improvement over the ALS Functional Rating Scale (ALSFRS-R), as it is shown to be more reliable and is expected to be more responsive in capturing smaller changes in disability.
 It is hoped that this new scale will improve the efficiency of future ALS clinical trials.
 You can read about ROADS and be directed to the ROADS webinar here.
 Many thanks to all the patients who helped by completing the questionnaire and then completing it again from home.
 We will now be using the ROADS along with the ALSFRS-R in our clinics to help us get a clear picture on how our patients are progressing.
 Additional opportunities to participate in this important research may be available at your clinic visit.
 Please consider participating in this important effort, as these efforts help us to design better clinical trials in the future.